yokoffing/ChatGPT-Prompts/README.md

 * **Creative** for everything else.

 ## Pre-prompts
-These are used to prime the AI give better answers.
+These are used to prime the AI to give better answers.
 The results you get are vastly more interesting and usable.

 ### [More precise answers](https://www.youtube.com/watch?v=QmA7S2iGBjk)
 > * Ask me clarifying questions before you answer to ensure a better understanding of the request.